microsoft/winget-cli/doc/specs/#1620 - Installer selector on multiple matches.md

 If the user enters the name/ID and source or only source and there isn't any source then the user will see an error message which says that cannot find the package with the source.

+The first query will fetch package details from the indexed database and further refinements will be made to the result from the initial query.

+### Tab completion

+The Tab completion would complete the package name/ID and cycle through the package ID on `Tab` press and reverse cycle through it on `Tab` + `Shift`.

 ## UI/UX Design

 This is how the prompt should look like...